![]() Tamilakam, located in the tip of South India during the Sangam Period, ruled by Chera dynasty, Chola dynasty and the Pandyan dynasty | |

 There is a wealth of sources detailing the history, socio-political environment and cultural practices of ancient Tamilakam, including volumes of literature and epigraphy.[6]

-The Sangam Tamils enjoyed a high degree of cultural life.
-Their interests in education, literature, music, dance, drama and festivals have been described in the Sangam literature.
+The Sangam Tamils enjoyed a sophisticated cultural life.
+Their interests in education, literature, music, dance, drama and festivals have been described in the Sangam literature.[citation needed]

-The fourfold vedic system of caste hierarchy did not exist during sangam period.
+The fourfold Vedic system of caste hierarchy did not exist during the Sangam period.
 The society was organised by occupational groups living apart from each other.[12]